 Casso dropped out of school at 16 and got a longshoreman’s job.
 As a young boy, Casso became a crack shot, firing pistols at targets on a rooftop which he and his friends used as a shooting range.
 Casso also made money shooting predatory hawks for pigeon tenders.
 During these years Anthony Casso was short at 5’6 but was a very solid 185 pounds.
 He joined a street gang known as the South Brooklyn Boys.
 Christopher Furnari, a Lucchese Capo, noticed a teenage Anthony Casso and put him to work as a collector of his loan shark money.
 Christopher Furnari saw his value as a criminal and brought him into his gambling operations and drug dealing.

 Over the years, there have been various stories of how Casso got the nickname “Gaspipe” Casso claims it is from his father, Michael, and passed along the story that his father used a gas pipe to threaten union dissidents.
 Others have claimed that his father made extra money hooking up illegal gas connections.
 Gaspipe Casso never liked the nickname but it stuck to him for life.
-Few people and then only cops would ever say it to his face.
-It was said that some close friends did call him “Gas”.
-Like most mob guys in his early 20s he married, His wife’s name was Lillian Delduca.
-They would have a daughter and son.
+Few people and mainly only cops would ever say it to his face.
+It was said that some close friends did call him “Gas.”
+Like most mob guys in his early 20s, he married and his wife’s name was Lillian.
+They would have a daughter and a son.